adinandradrs/cezbek-engine/README.md

 Our code delivery to operation is using GitHub action as the CI/CD, and should passed the 4 steps :

-1. MR : Legitimate to push from feature branch into release/sprint-{x} branch.
+1. Merge Request (MR) : Legitimate to push from feature branch into release/sprint-{x} branch.
 2. Test : Unit test should pass and have at least 75% of code coverage, Kezbek does not accept for a non testable code or low code coverage to embrace the next refactoring.
 Also with its SAST result, Kezbek wants a bug free software.
 3. Quality : SonarQube Cloud will scan the code quality, men and code should be improvise together along with Kezbek commitment to develop their employee skill and their product quality.
 A rating for maintain level, A rating for security, 0 of code smell, and 0 of bugs.
 4. Package : Compilation, packaging, and send to the machine.
 For a reason, GitHub Package will be used as artifactory and release versioning.